Accessibility Statement

 Ragamuffin - most affectionate cat breeds

 Like their cousin the Ragdoll, the Ragamuffin cat is one of the cuddliest breeds you can find.
-This silky-coated cat isn’t just sought out for their looks, but for their friendliness and adaptability.
+This silky-coated and fluffy cat isn’t just sought out for their looks, but for their friendliness and adaptability.
 They are great family pets because they love attention and are tolerant of children.

 Birman